lhalloran/Gravi4GW/README.md

 # Gravi4GW
 by Landon Halloran (www.ljsh.ca) 2021

-## Overview
+## What it is
-Gravi4GW (pronounced Gra-vee-for-ground-water) is a python tool that enables the calculation of the conversion factor between changes in gravity (&Delta;g) and changes in groundwater storage (GWSC).
-The tool accepts topographic or groundwater table data in the geotiff format.
+Gravi4GW (pronounced *Gra-vee-for-ground-wa-ter*) is a python tool that enables the calculation of the conversion factor between changes in gravity (&Delta;g) as measured using time-lapse gravimetry and changes in groundwater storage (GWSC).
+The tool calculates &beta, the rate of change in gravity as groundwater storage changes (dg/dh) in units of uGal/m<sub>H2O</sub> (=1 x 10<sup>-8</sup> s<sup>-2</sup>).

+Basic intended uses are:
+- Conversion of measured &Delta; g data to equivalent GWSC in terms of equivalent free water column height in meters.
+- Creation of maps of &beta; to target gravimetric field work.
+- Uncertainty analysis in hydrogeological time-lapse gravimetry studies.

 ![](/Output/example_output_fig.png "Example output")

 ## How to cite.
-The paper is:
-Halloran, L.J.S. (under review) "Improving groundwater storage change estimates using time-lapse gravimetry with Gravi4GW".
+Halloran, L.J.S. (under review), "Improving groundwater storage change estimates using time-lapse gravimetry with Gravi4GW".

 ## How to use.
-For a demonstration of usage, see `demo.py`.
+For a simple demonstration of usage, see `demo.py`.

-Basic usage:
+###Basic usage:
 ```
 import Gravi4GW
 # ...
-# define DEM_path, stn_x_array, stn_y_array, h_eff
+# User defines GEOTIFF_path, stn_x, stn_y, h_eff ...
 # ...
-output = Gravi4GW.Gravi4GW(DEM_path, stn_x_array, stn_y_array, h_eff, accept_resid=0.02, n_r=40, do_figs=True)
+output = Gravi4GW.Gravi4GW(GEOTIFF_path, stn_x, stn_y, h_eff)
 ```

 More information on the inputs and outputs of the functions contained in `Gravi4GW.py` can be obtained by typing, for example, `help(Gravi4GW.Gravi4GW)`.